How to buy a second home in 2025: A 7-step guide

 • Can I afford to live far away?
 The farther away your second home is, the more challenging it will be to manage, so you might need to rely on a property manager.
 Distant locations will also require higher travel costs, and locations prone to natural disasters — like beachfront property vulnerable to hurricanes — will cost more to insure.

 • Do I want a home in a high-traffic area?
-Places with warm winter weather like Palm Springs or year-round adventures like Lake Tahoe are likely to stay rented and sell more quickly than one in a more remote location.
-However, they also cost more.
+Places with warm winter weather like Palm Springs or year-round adventures like Lake Tahoe are likely to stay rented and sell more quickly than one in a more remote location — but they also cost more.

 Confirming your reason for owning a second home can help you decide on the perfect destination for your new vacation spot.